nrfconnect/sdk-nrfxlib/nrf_802154/doc/antenna_diversity.rst

 Because of these different approaches, the following modes of operation are available for both TX and RX operations:

-* Disabled - the antenna is not changed for the given operation, and an unspecified antenna is used.
+* Disabled - The antenna is not changed for the given operation, and an unspecified antenna is used.
-* Manual - the user chooses a specific antenna for the given operation.
+* Manual - The user chooses a specific antenna for the given operation.

 The following mode is instead available only for RX operations:

-* Automatic - the :ref:`antenna diversity algorithm <ant_diversity_algorithm>` chooses the optimal antenna for each RX operation.
+* Automatic - The :ref:`antenna diversity algorithm <ant_diversity_algorithm>` chooses the optimal antenna for each RX operation.

 .. figure:: images/ant_diversity_manual.svg
    :alt: Antenna selection with RX and TX both in manual mode